John French, 1st Earl of Ypres: Commander-in-Chief, Home Forces

-Home Defence
+Field Marshal Lord John French inspects the Glasgow Battalion, Women's Volunteer Reserve, ca. 1915.

 French returned to England to be appointed Commander-in-Chief, Home Forces in December 1915, and in January 1916, he was created Viscount French of Ypres and of High Lake in the County of Roscommon.
 Robertson prevented him having the same powers as the old Commander-in-Chief of the British Army or having a seat on the Army Council.

-Despite estimates that the Germans could land up to 170,000 men, French thought an invasion unlikely unless the Germans had first won on the Western Front.
-He was energetic about inspecting defences, and appealed to Asquith to obtain the services of Arthur Paget and Bruce Hamilton.

-Ireland and Easter Rising

 French's term of office saw the suppression in 1916 of the Easter Rising, which briefly coincided with a German invasion scare.
 An intelligence report on 21 April warned of collaboration between the Irish and the Germans.
 French received news of the insurrection at noon on 24 April 1916, and at once sent two infantry brigades to Ireland and put other formations on standby—the Admiralty warned that the German fleet was out.
-Woken at 4 am on 25 April with the news that the Germans were shelling Lowestoft, French ordered the commanders of the two Home Defence Armies to prepare for action and ordered two divisions in the Midlands to be prepared to move to the coast.
+Woken at 4 am on 25 April with the news that the Germans were shelling Lowestoft, French ordered the commanders of the two Home Defence Armies to prepare for action.
 French rejected Kitchener's suggestion that he go to Ireland and take personal command, a decision with which the Prime Minister concurred.
-The military authorities reported from Dublin that they had the situation well in hand.

 On the evening of 26 April, told that the government had decided to send out a new general to Ireland, French selected John Maxwell.
-French had already told Asquith that he had ordered the 60th Division to be ready to move, but would not send it without the concurrence of the General Staff.
 On 27 April, French visited Robertson who agreed with him that to send more troops to Ireland would be "playing the German game".
 However, the next day after visits from St John Brodrick, 9th Viscount Midleton (on instructions from Asquith) and Edward Carson French agreed to send three extra battalions, as well as the cavalry brigade from Aldershot which Maxwell now requested.
 The rebellion was crushed by 29 April.
 On 3 May Asquith recorded his concerns that the shooting of rebels might antagonise Irish opinion, but French, despite having been advised by John Redmond that Sinn Féin had little support outside Dublin and that the Army should not use more than minimal force, passed on these concerns with the caveat that he would not interfere with Maxwell's actions.
 In the opinion of one biographer French's views had not moved on since his hanging of the Cape Colony Boers, and he bears some responsibility for the shootings.